 - Candied walnuts.
 A combination of honey, water, and, of course, walnuts.

 - Creamy honey sauce.
 I used a mix of mayonnaise and plain yogurt to reduce all the fat.
 There’s also a little extra honey for sweetness.
 Other options include Japanese mayo (kewpie mayo) or salad cream.

 How to make honey walnut shrimp

-- Make the candied walnuts.
-Make honey syrup by heating honey and water in a saucepan over medium heat.
+Step 1- Make the candied walnuts.
+Heat honey and water in a saucepan over medium heat.
 Add walnut halves, coat them with honey syrup, transfer them on a baking sheet, and let them cool.

-- Coat the shrimp.
+Step 3- Coat the shrimp.
 Stir cornstarch with salt and pepper in a shallow dish and whisk egg and water in another.
-Coat the shrimp in cornstarch, the egg mixture, and again in the cornstarch.
+Toss the shrimp in cornstarch, the egg mixture, and again in the cornstarch.